Files

 World Size

-An important thing to consider at the beginning of world-making is its desired size.
+An important consideration at the beginning of world-making is its desired size.
 We may want to scale down the source map in order to make the world not too big.
-Otherwise, walking through such a world could take as much time as it would take in reality.
-With regard to elevation, we are limited by the range allowed by Minecraft in version 1.7, which goes from altitude 1 to altitude 256.
-Taking into account that sea level in Minecraft is at altitude 63, we usually want to scale everything, even the highest mountains, to fit into the range between 63 and 256.
-For bathymetric maps and underground structures we can go below 63, but not below 1.
+Otherwise, walking through such a world could take as long as it would in reality.
+With regard to elevation, we are limited by Minecraft's 1.7 range, which goes from altitude 1 to 256.
+Given that sea level in Minecraft is at 63, we usually scale everything, even the highest mountains, to fit within the range 63-256.
+For bathymetric maps and underground structures, we can go below 63, but not below 1.

 Minecraft Blocks